This is an alternative to conventional medicine, you know the kind that really works.

 - An article by Chiropractors looks into the reasons why many in the chiropractic community work against vaccination.
 This is a good resource for the official statements on vaccination by the American Chiropractic Association and the claims found in Chiropractic trade publications, etc. arguing against vaccines and vaccination.
 "Chiropractic Antivaccination Arguments."
 Jason W. Busse, DC, MSca, Lon Morgan, DCb, James B. Campbell, PhD.
 Journal of Manipulative and Physiological Therapeutics.
 Volume 28, Issue 5, June 2005, Pages 367–373.

 - One Chiropractor writes for the American Chiropractic Association trade publication about his experience learning about vaccination in Texas Chiropractic College and relates some anecdotes about how his collegues regard vaccination.
 This is merely a starting point for further investigation.
-"Vaccines and Public Health."
-By Stephen M. Perle, DC (An archival copy is available here: Vaccines_and_Public_Health.txt in case this link disappears.)
+An archival copy of "Vaccines and Public Health."
+By Stephen M. Perle, DC is found here.

 - The modern statement by the American Chiropractic Association (ACA) as of